-Stéphane Verguet is an Associate Professor of Global Health in the Department of Global Health and Population (CHDS) at Harvard T.H.
-Chan School of Public Health who specialises in research relating to health systems, health economics, and priority setting.
+Stéphane Verguet is an Associate Professor of Global Health in the Department of Global Health and Population and a faculty member of the Center for Health Decision Science (CDHS) at the Harvard T.H.
+Chan School of Public Health.
 CHDS, like HEHTA, aim to promote more informed and systematic decision making in the use of health-related technologies and public health.
-HEHTA recently invited Stéphane to join the team at a number of internal workshops and to deliver lectures for the Maurice Block and GhESS Seminar series.
+HEHTA recently invited Stéphane to join the team at a number of internal workshops and to deliver lectures for the Maurice Bloch and GhESS Seminar series.
 The workshops encouraged insightful discussion on equity-informative evaluation and extended cost-effectiveness analysis, and the well-attended lectures allowed Stéphane to expand on his extensive research.

 Heather Fraser (HF): Hi Stéphane, thank you very much for talking to us.
 On behalf of HEHTA and the wider UofG community, it’s been great having you in Glasgow.
 How have you been enjoying it here?